dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 If you use `otherlevel`, include the `otherlevel` types you use.
 The default is to apply all restriction types to all relevant objects (see below).

-If you have Condition Governing Access Notes and have noted that a object is open, you can direct the restrictions plugin to skip/ignore certain phrases.
+If you have Conditions Governing Access notes and have noted that a object is open, you can direct the restrictions plugin to skip/ignore certain phrases.
 For example, if you had added notes that state `open for access`, you can add that to the `aspace_custom_restrictions_access_note_skip_phrases` configuration option.
 ```
-AppConfig[:aspace_custom_restrictions_access_note_skip_phrase] = [
+AppConfig[:aspace_custom_restrictions_access_note_skip_phrases] = [
   'open for access'
 ]
 ```
-You can have multiple skip phrases.
+You can have multiple skip phrases in the configuration option.

 ## Enhancements